Kayli/resume/README.md

 How to use

-1. Create a Python virtual environment and install dependencies.
-The required packages are listed in `requirements.txt`.
+1. Set up the environment and install dependencies using doit.
+The `install` task will create a `.venv` and install packages from `requirements.txt`:

-   python -m venv .venv
-   source .venv/bin/activate
-      # This project is tested on Python 3.9; see `pyproject.toml` for the required Python range.
-      pip install -r requirements.txt
+   doit install

 2. Run the generator:

-   python main.py
+   .venv/bin/python main.py
+   or
+   doit generate

 Output